ultimate guide to buying china tiles

 Abrasion resistance:

 Abrasion resistance refers to the tile’s ability to withstand abrasion and wear over time.
 Higher wear resistance indicates that the tile will keep its beauty and usefulness even when subjected to heavy use or harsh conditions.
 It is an essential metric that shows a porcelain tile’s durability.
+For high-traffic commercial projects, make sure the abrasion resistance which can matches the application

 abrasion resistance